amansingh331/CredConnect/README.md

 - **Sign up**: Create a user account or log in if you already have one.
 - **Book Counseling Sessions**: Navigate to the sessions section to schedule your appointments with counselors.
 - **View Session History**: Users can view a list of past counseling sessions and their details.
-- **View CounsellorReview**: Users can view a list of past counseling sessions and their details.
+- **View CounsellorReview**: Users can view a rating and feedback of past counseling sessions and their details.

 ## Screenshots